sandialabs/seacas/TPL-Manual-Install.md

     ```

   * Build using CMake.
-     * Modify `TPL/cgns/runconfigure.sh` to meet your environment
+     * Modify `TPL/cgns/runcmake.sh` to meet your environment
      * `cd CGNS`
      * `mkdir build`
      * `cd build`
-     * `../../runconfigure.sh`
+     * `../../runcmake.sh`
      * `make && make install`

 #### Faodel
 Faodel is a collection of data management tools that Sandia is developing to improve how datasets migrate between memory and storage resources in a distributed system.
 For SEACAS Faodel support means adding a new backend to IOSS.
 This enables additional data storage capabilities and the chance to communicate data between execution spaces.

 Faodel is available at [Faodel](https://github.com/faodel/faodel).
-And is build here as a SEACAS TPL.
+And is built here as a SEACAS TPL.